lindenb/jvarkit/docs/VcfMultiToOne.md

 > [http://dx.doi.org/10.6084/m9.figshare.1425030](http://dx.doi.org/10.6084/m9.figshare.1425030)

+## Deprecated

+I don't use this software anymore.

 ## Input

 if there is only one input with the '.list' suffix, it is interpreted as a file containing the path to the vcf files